How Much Equity Do You Need For a Reverse Mortgage?

 Let’s back up for a moment.
 What is a reverse mortgage program?
 In short, it’s a way to exchange some of the equity in your home for cash without selling your home.
-You’ll withdraw funds from your equity each month while adding to the mortgage balance or loan balance.
-Loan payments will not be due until you sell the home or pass away.
+You’ll withdraw funds from your equity each month while adding to the existing mortgage balance or loan balance.
+The reverse mortgage monthly loan payment will not be due until you sell the home or pass away.

 You as the borrower, may be wondering, how much equity do I need for a reverse mortgage?
 Below, we’ll delve into the requirement for a reverse mortgage and other home equity alternative options for homeowners looking to unlock their home’s equity.

 What Percentage of Equity is Required for a Reverse Mortgage?

 Although there is no hard and fast number, it’s suggested you have at least 50% equity in your home before taking out a reverse mortgage.

 Equity is the amount of money your home is worth presently, minus any loans taken out against your home equity.
 For example, if your home has an appraised value of $400,000 and you owe $200,000 on your traditional mortgage, you have 50% equity.

 These other factors also go into answering the question, how much equity do you need for a reverse mortgage?
 Keep in mind the following constraints:

 - Other liens and mortgages – If you as a prospective reverse mortgage borrower have any other loans against your home—for example, a home equity loan, a HELOC, or a second mortgage—be sure to subtract these from your total home value to get a clear picture of your equity.